Pylons/pyramid/docs/designdefense.rst

 variable.
 Using an API that consults a thread local makes understanding how it works non-local.

-You've now bought in to the fact that there's a registry that is just "hanging around".
+You've now bought in to the fact that there's a registry that is just hanging around.
 But how does the registry get populated?
 Why, via code that calls directives like ``config.add_view``.
-In this particular case, however, the registration of ``ISettings`` is made by the framework itself "under the hood": it's not present in any user configuration.
+In this particular case, however, the registration of ``ISettings`` is made by the framework itself under the hood: it's not present in any user configuration.
 This is extremely hard to comprehend.
 Problem number six.

 Clearly there's some amount of cognitive load here that needs to be borne by a reader of code that extends the :app:`Pyramid` framework due to its use of